doorkn-b/CBT-Analysis/README.md

-# CBT-Analysis
+# Cognitive Behavioural Therapy App Analysis
-This repository contains an analysis for a Cognitive-Behavioural Therapy app as a report for my course 'Data Analysis for Psychology in R' at The University of Edinburgh.
+This repository contains an the pdf of an analysis for a Cognitive-Behavioural Therapy app as a report for my course 'Data Analysis for Psychology in R' at The University of Edinburgh.

+For any queries, contact: arnabmukherjee791@gmail.com